 When an existing church seeks to join Acts 29, we either conduct an on-site assessment at your location or invite the lead pastor and his wife to attend the conference.

-- Preaching assessment – The men will be given a text prior to the assessment conference and will be required to preach on that text for 20 minutes.
+- Preaching assessment.
+The men will be given a text prior to the assessment conference to preach on for a predetermined time frame, usually 20 minutes.

-- Pastoral assessment – We will present you with a case study of a pastoral situation in the context of church planting and ask you in groups to discuss how you would begin to address the situation.
+- Pastoral assessment.
+Applicants will be presented with a case study of a pastoral situation in the context of church planting and asked to discuss in a group setting how they might address the situation.

-- Wives discussion – During the conference wives are invited to a couple of informal discussions with the female assessors to talk about their expectations ministry and to explore a complementarian approach to planting.
+- Wives discussion.
+During the conference wives are invited to a few informal discussions with the female assessors to talk about their expectations of ministry and to explore a complementarian approach to planting.

 - Interview.
 Over the course of two interviews, the applicant’s individual assessment team will ask questions to better assess their giftedness to plant with Acts 29.

 - Meal times.
 Throughout the conference, meals and breaks are key times to build relationships with other applicants and assessors, to relax and learn from one another.